zweatshirt/chemvision/README.md

 # ChemVision

+## NOTE:
+The entirety of this project has been migrated to Unity Cloud.
+I will try my best to reflect changes here once primary development is finished.

-- VR chemistry learning environment for classrooms.
+- VR chemistry learning simulation for use with the Meta Quest 3.
 - Aids students in spatial learning about objects such as:
     1. Molecules
     2. Chemicals and chemical bonds